subaklab/px4_user_guide/en/config/vtol_quad_configuration.md

-# Standard VTOL Configuration & Tuning
+# QuadPlane VTOL Configuration & Tuning

-This is the configuration documentation for a standard VTOL setup (also referred to as a QuadPlane).
+This is the configuration documentation for a QuadPlane VTOL setup (Plane combined with Quadcopter).
 For airframe specific documentation and build instructions see [VTOL Framebuilds](../framebuild_vtol/README.md).

 ## Firmware & Basic Settings